zubanls/zuban-docs/features.md

 # Features

-By default, ZubanLS runs in a non-Mypy-compatible mode.
+By default, Zuban runs in a non-Mypy-compatible mode.
 If a Mypy configuration is found in `mypy.ini` or `pyproject.toml`, it will switch to Mypy-compatible mode.
 Currently, false positives can be an issue, but this is expected to improve over time.